 (b) preserve and enhance public safety.

-4 A chief conservation officer is to be appointed under The Civil Service Act.
+A chief conservation officer is to be appointed under Part 3 of The Public Service Act.

 (a) overseeing the operation of the conservation officers service;

 (b) establishing the duties and responsibilities of members of the conservation officers service;